bjornBES/GamingCPU_Project/CPU/BCG1680/BCG1680-SPECS-CPU.md

 - BP:             16  bit Stack register
 - SP:             16  bit Stack register

-- IL:             8   bit register
-  the IL(interrupt location register) it's a register that can be read from to get the interrupt location as in where the interrupt came from for example from the keyboard or somewhere else.

 - R1:             16  bit temp register
 - R2:             16  bit temp register
 - R3:             16  bit temp register